Welcome

 A testator, Sam, makes a will leaving his entire estate to his wife, Emma, and appointing her as sole executor.
 They later divorce, and Sam dies without updating his will.
 What is the effect?

-Answer: The gift and appointment in favour of Emma are revoked by law.
-The will is read as if Emma had died before Sam.
-If the will contains no substitute beneficiary or executor, the estate (or part of it) may pass under the intestacy rules, and the court will appoint an administrator.
+The gift and appointment in favour of Emma are revoked by law.
+The will is read as if Emma had died before Sam on the date of the final order.
+If the will contains no substitute beneficiary or executor, some or all of the estate may pass under the intestacy rules (partial intestacy), and the court will appoint an administrator with the will annexed to administer in accordance with the will where possible and the intestacy rules where residue is undisposed.

 The Scope of Revocation

-The automatic revocation applies only to provisions that directly benefit or enable the former spouse or civil partner.
-Other parts of the will remain valid.
-The rest of the will is not revoked by the divorce or dissolution.
+The statutory revocation applies only to provisions that directly benefit or confer powers on the former spouse or civil partner.
+The rest of the will remains valid.
+Examples of provisions unaffected include:

 The Exception: Contrary Intention